Buying A CarCar Bites

-Dealers will always want to have a higher advantage when buying a car from them.
-They usually intentionally jack up the price so that they can earn a decent amount of commission and try to make you pay for as much as you can in terms of other administrative and miscellaneous fees.
+Dealers will always want to have an advantage when buying a car from them.
+They usually intentionally jack up the price so that they can earn a decent amount of commission and try to make you pay as much as you can in terms of other administrative and miscellaneous fees.

 Research, research, research.